circleupx/circleupx.github.io/content/post/2023/consul-service-mesh-in-kubernetes/index.md

 ![Blazor App Still Running](/post/2023/consul-service-mesh-in-kubernetes/blazor-still-running.png)

 And it is, great, while Consul has been installed successfully it is still not handling the network communication between the two pods.
-In order for Consul to handle the network communication between pods, the service need to be added to the service mesh via pod annotation, see [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) for more details.
+In order for Consul to handle the network communication between pods, the pods need to be added to the service mesh via pod annotation, see [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) for more details.
 In Consul, the annotation required is **consul.hashicorp.com/connect-inject:"true"**.

 ### Adding Services to the Mesh